Astroneer

 Astroneer, officially stylized in all caps, is a 2019 sandbox adventure game developed and published by American studio System Era Softworks.
 The game was released through early access in December 2016 before a full release on February 6, 2019.
 The player is tasked with colonizing planets, creating structures, and collecting resources.
 The character is called an Astroneer and the player can travel to planets to activate cores and complete the game.
-There are often rewards given to the player upon completion of core activation, most notably a suit and/or visor.
+There are often rewards given to players upon completion of core activation, most notably a suit and/or visor.

 Gameplay

 The Astroneer reshapes the environment using the Terrain Tool.

 Astroneer is a sandbox adventure game played from a third-person view.
 Its open world planets, where in terraforming can take place, are subject to procedural generation, with the exception of some planet-specific resources.
 The player controls an astronaut (called an Astroneer) who navigates on foot, by rover, through teleportation, or by spacecraft.
 Navigating the planet is essential for finding resources, including materials and research items.